 Previously we had experienced a close encounter with lions in the central Kalahari and we had no desire to repeat such an experience.
 Once in a lifetime is too much.
 We stood dead still watching these lions less than 5m from our flimsy wood cabin, not out of curiosity but out of fear and respect.

 Times like these feel like an eternity and all sorts of thoughts flash through one’s mind.
 Dawn was breaking fast.
 We stood there exchanging eye contact with one another too scared to move or make a sound.
 Just before sunrise lionesses walked down to the waterhole and another 3 lionesses joined the ones in front of our cabin.
 We never even noticed these lionesses and again hearts pounding and breathing out of control.
 For the 3rd time within an hour, I was forced to regain self-control.

 I grabbed my video camera and videoed the 6 x lions at the water hole.
 From the water hole all 6 x lionesses walked back to the 4 x cabins and passed between cabin 4 and 3.
 As I was videoing the lions my wife mentioned that a brown hyena was casually walking past our cabin down to the water hole.

 The lions were now behind our cabin on the crest of the dune and were looking in all directions when they spotted the hyena at the water hole.
 The lions used our cabin as shelter to stalk the hyena.
 It was the hyena’s lucky day as he managed to escape the great chase of the pride.

-I have realized that any safari in Africa is a bucket list to millions of people and this fact made me understand what a privilege it is to be a true African.
-Getting into our 4x4 and towing our off-road caravan into any direction we choose with the benefit of nature right on our door step is an amazing blessing”.
+I have realized that any safari in Africa is a bucket list for millions of people and this fact made me understand what a privilege it is to be a true African.
+Getting into our 4×4 and towing our off-road caravan into any direction we choose with the benefit of nature right on our doorstep is an amazing blessing”.